Educational benefits for family members

 Step 4: Submit application

-Bring the application and required documents to any PCC business office.
-Your application and documents may be submitted by fax or mail, but your photo ID must be presented in person at the business office for validation.
+Bring the application and required documents to any Student Account Services.
+Your application and documents may be submitted by fax or mail, but your photo ID must be presented in person at Student Account Services for validation.

 Step 5: Register and pay